-Although your labour has not yet started, the membranes which contain the fluid around your baby have ruptured, commonly known as ‘the waters have broken’.
+This information is for you if your labour has not yet started (and you have not commenced an induction of labour), and the membranes which contain the fluid around your baby have ruptured or released, commonly known as ‘the waters breaking’.

-This is not unusual and occurs in six to 19% of all pregnancies at term (after 37 completed weeks of pregnancy).
+This is not unusual and occurs in 8-10% of all pregnancies at term (after 37 completed weeks of pregnancy).

 What will happen?

-You will need to phone the hospital for advice as soon as you are able to, the contact numbers will be available to you on the front of your hand-held notes.
+You are recommended to phone the hospital for advice as soon as you are able to, the contact numbers will be available to you on the front of your hand-held notes.

-Usually, you will be invited into the hospital for assessment of both you and your baby’s wellbeing and to discuss with the midwife or doctor your options for the safe birth of your baby.
+Usually, you will be invited into triage or the Birth Centre, depending on where you plan to give birth, for assessment of both you and your baby’s wellbeing and to discuss with the midwife or doctor your options for the safe birth of your baby.
 If you are planning a home birth you will need to contact the maternal assessment unit/delivery unit for assessment and care planning in the first instant.
 When you are first seen by a midwife, either in hospital, or at home, following the possible rupture of the membranes the following will take place.

 Please remember as with all procedures it is your choice which course of action you follow.
 Your midwife will be happy to discuss with you the reasons for each intervention and their possible risks and benefits.